 GRS Global Recycled Standard - is an international, voluntary standard that set requirements for third-party certification of recycled input and chain of custody.
 The aim of the standard is to increase the use of recycled materials so we can improve our resource management.

-BCI The Better Cotton Initiative - is a not-for-profit organization that aims to make the production of cotton sustainable.
+BCI The Better Cotton Initiative - is a not-for-profit organisation that aims to make the production of cotton sustainable.
 Making it better for the environment and better for the people that grow the cotton in securing a future in the supply chain.
 Better cotton operates on a mass balance basis.
 The BCI member is contributing to the training of cotton farmers to adopt more sustainable practices.

 OK Compost Industrial - is a waste management label created by TUV Austria which defines the correct environment for biodegradation to occur.
 The OK compost label featuring ‘industrial’ signifies that the packaging cannot be disposed of in household waste (soil) or in seawater.
 It is certified to be disposed of within a commercial compost facility.